Spirik/GEM/README.md

 Menu item of the menu.
 Can represent editable or read-only variable of type `int`, `byte`, `float`, `double`, `bool`, `char[17]` (or `char[GEM_STR_LEN]`, to be exact); option select of type `int`, `byte`, `float`, `double`, `char[n]`; incremental spinner of type `int`, `byte`, `float`, `double`; non-interactive label; link to another menu page; or button that can invoke user-defined actions and create action-specific context, which can have its own enter (setup) and exit callbacks as well as loop function.
 User-defined callback function can be specified to invoke when editable menu item is saved or option is selected.
 Exact definition of `GEMItem` object depends on its type.

+> [!TIP]
-> **Note:** support for editable variables (and spinner) of types `float` and `double` is optional.
+> Support for editable variables (and spinner) of types `float` and `double` is optional.
 It is enabled by default, but can be disabled by editing [config.h](https://github.com/Spirik/GEM/blob/master/src/config.h) file that ships with the library.
 Disabling this feature may save considerable amount of program storage space (up to 10% on Arduino UNO R3).
 See [Floating-point variables](#floating-point-variables) for more details.

 #### Variable